sylvain-meunier/stageL3/Rapport/rapport.typ

 == Monophony and polyphony

 @tempo_definition is valid when considering @monophonic pieces.
 In order to adapt the formalism for polyphony, one should consider the sequence $(b_n)$ to be increasing (but not necessarily strictly), and instead of using $b_(n+1) - b_n$, the sequence $(Delta b_n)$ embodying the different durations of the events should be defined.
 The same modifications applied to $(t_n)$ allow for defining a polyphonic performance of a polyphonic piece.
-However, in such a piece, the tempo may vary between the different voices, hence different formalisms for tempo may be defined.\
+However, in such a piece, the tempo may vary between the different voices, hence different formalisms for tempo may be defined, especially for a formal tempo curve.\ \

-Nonetheless, according to @quanti_revised and @data_gen, defining a single global tempo for all voices, and considering deviations as #gls("timing", display: "timings") may be the easiest way to extend our formalism, although more studies should be done in order to verify this assumption.
+Nonetheless, according to @quanti_revised and @data_gen, defining a single global tempo for all voices, and considering deviations as #gls("timing", display: "timings") may be the easiest way to extend our formalism, although more studies should be done in order to verify this assumption.\ \
+Therefore, the canonical tempo for a polyphonic performance $(t_n)$  of a polyphonic piece $(b_n)$ is defined as $T_n^* = (Delta b_n) / (Delta t_n)$, for all $n in NN$ in all our polyphonic works.\

 #appendix([Estimator Model], [